-The Company evaluated this potential consideration as a liability under ASC 480 utilizing a probability-weighted approach.
-Certain factors which would enable successful fundraising were considered, including progress toward compliance with the NSA, research and development progress, and agreements with launch providers, resulting in an estimated liability of \$6.0 million expected to be paid to the Co-Founders with a corresponding offset to additional paid in capital, as of March 31, 2022.
+The Company evaluated and periodically re-evaluates this potential consideration as a liability under ASC 480 utilizing a probability-weighted approach.
+Certain factors which would enable successful fundraising were considered, including progress toward compliance with the NSA, research and development progress, and agreements with launch providers, resulting in an estimated liability of \$5.8 million expected to be paid to the Co-Founders with a corresponding offset to additional paid in capital, as of June 30, 2022.